back to top

-It is now possible to use iMessage on an Android device without the need for an Apple device, thanks to the upcoming messaging application called Sunbird.
-The app is not yet publicly available, but is expected to be released soon.
+It is now possible to use iMessage on an Android device without the need for an Apple device, thanks to an upcoming messaging application called Sunbird.
+The app is not yet publicly available but is expected to be released soon.
 Before its public release, the developers are working to ensure the app is as stable as possible.
 When the app is finally available on the Play Store, you will be able to access iMessage on your Android device without any difficulties.

-We have tried out the alpha version of Sunbird and found it to be a promising solution for accessing iMessage on Android.
-While there are other services that offer similar functionality, they typically require you to own an Apple device.
+We tried out the alpha version of Sunbird and found it to be a promising solution for accessing iMessage on Android.
+While other services offer similar functionality, they typically require you to own an Apple device.
 Please note that the alpha version of Sunbird is still in testing, and the final version may differ in terms of features and functionality.
 Some features may be added or removed, and the overall appearance of the app may change.
 Keep an eye out for the public release of Sunbird for the latest updates.

 Apple’s Blue Bubble on Android

 It is now possible to access Apple’s iMessage service on an Android device and have your messages appear as blue bubbles, just like on an iOS device.
-This is not a scam and you can even engage in group conversations with friends without any indication that you are using an Android device.
+This is not a scam, and you can even engage in group conversations with friends without any indication that you are using an Android device.

-No Apple Device Require
+No Apple Device Requirement

 To use this service, you do not need to own an Apple device.
 All you need is an Apple ID, which you can create within the Sunbird app or on the Apple ID website.
 If you already have an Apple ID, simply sign in to the Sunbird app to continue using the service.